 Notice to patients and visitors about our new parking system

 Our contractor has recently introduced a new number plate recognition system to improve the management of parking at North Mid.
-We have had some teething problems and we are working hard to resolve these.
-We apologise for this.
+The procedures have changed slightly.
+Please carefully read the signage around the car parks and ensure that you either pay for the full duration of your stay or register your vehicle.
 Anyone who is having difficulties with getting an issue resolved should contact email@example.com.
 The following section provides information on how the new parking system works.
 Thank you.

 Which car park?